-The Company and all employees must comply with these principles and rules at all times in their information-handling practices.
+Time to Talk Befriending and all employees and volunteers must comply with these principles and rules at all times, in their information-handling practices.
 We are committed to ensuring that these principles and rules are followed, as we take the security and protection of data very seriously.